zzzprojects/learn-orm/tutorials/net-core-2-x/new-cryptography-APIs-and-cryptography-improvements.md

 The new `System.Security.Cryptography.CryptographicOperations` class includes two new methods.

- - `FixedTimeEquals` takes a fixed amount of time to return for any two inputs of the same length, which makes it suitable for use in cryptographic verification to avoid contributing to timing side-channel information.
+ - `FixedTimeEquals` takes a fixed amount of time to return for any two inputs of the same length, which making suitable for use in cryptographic verification to avoid contributing to timing side-channel information.
  - `ZeroMemory` is a memory-clearing routine that cannot be optimized.

 ## RandomNumberGenerator.Fill